 If your child’s swimmer’s ear keeps recurring, special drops may be needed to prevent infection of the ear canal.
 Your pediatrician may prescribe them or refer your child to an otolaryngologist.

 Here are three top tips to keep your ears healthy while enjoying the water this summer.

 - Keep your ears dry, especially after swimming or bathing.
 Tip your head to the side to let all the water drain, repeat on the other side.
 If necessary, you can carefully use a hair dryer set on the coolest setting to completely dry the ear canal.

 - Maintain a healthy amount of ear wax.
 Yes, that’s right!
 A healthy amount of wax is good for the ear!
 Ear wax plays an important role in preventing ear infections.
 Wax has natural germ-fighting agents that protect the delicate skin in the ears.
 Consult your primary care provider or your child’s pediatrician if you are concerned that either of you have too much wax.

 - Be gentle to the skin in your ear canal.
-Avoid scratching or vigorous cleaning with Q-tips or other objects that can cause small tears and damage the skin.
+Avoid scratching or vigorous cleaning with cotton swabs or other objects that can cause small tears and damage the skin.
 Keep your ears dry and use a drop or two of olive oil in your ears each day to help lubricate the skin.